The Pioneer anomalous acceleration: can we measure the cosmological constant at the scale of the solar system ?

 Let us introduce the Hubble `constant' $H=\dot{a}/a$ and define the scaled quantities $\Omega_{\Lambda}= \Lambda c^2/3H^2$, $\Omega_M=8 \pi G \rho_b/3 H^2$.
 We now set:

 which is a constant.
 Equation (\ref{4567}) now reads

 It is integrated in terms of an energy equation:

-We recognize in the two first terms the cosmological equivalent of the expression that appears in the Schwarzschild metric, $\frac{\Lambda}{3} \, r^2 + \frac{2 m}{r}$.
-In an equivalent way, it means that the Hubble constant is given by
+We recognize in the two first terms the cosmological equivalent of the expression that appears in the Schwarzschild metric, ${\Lambda} \, r^2 /3+ 2 G M/(c^2 r)$ , with $r$ replace by $a$ and $M$ by the mass included in a sphere of radius $a$, $M=4 \pi \rho_b a^3 /3$ (in the flat case $k=0$).
+In an equivalent way, it means that the Hubble constant $H=\dot{a}/a$ is given by

 None of the two above models can be considered as satisfactory for implementing the Mach principle.
 Indeed, the Schwarzschild model is locally correct but it fails to incorporate the large scale matter and field distribution which defines the inertial reference frames.
 The analysis of the Pioneer-Galileo effect has been performed in its framework (without cosmological constant), and it has failed to explain the additional acceleration \cite{anderson02}.